|

 Population |

-This is a slow maturer and is largely confined to fire-infrequent habitats.
-Opinions about subpopulation declines are based on this, and its association with forest precursors, but appear largely unjustified.
+This is a slow maturer and it is largely confined to fire-infrequent habitats.
+Opinions about subpopulation declines are based on this and its association with forest precursors, but appear largely unjustified.
 Nevertheless the loss of the extinct Slangkop subpopulation is attributed to too frequent fires.
 The Constantiaberg subpopulation is regularly cleared around the radio masts to protect infrastructure from fires.
+However the overall population is not suspected to be declining at present, as the entire population occurs within the Table Mountain National Park, it could decline in future if fire frequency increases and density of alien invasive plants were to increase to such an extent as to outcompete native species.

 |